Skrylar/ImpromptuModular/README.md

 The PW and Swing **CV inputs** (some are available in the expansion panel) are 0-10V signals, and when using these inputs, the corresponding knobs should be in their default position.
 When this is the case, no-swing and normal-pulse-width correspond to 5V on the CV inputs.

+### External synchronization <a id="clocked-sync"></a>

 By default, the clock's BPM input is level sensitive and follows [Rack standards for BPM CVs](https://vcvrack.com/manual/VoltageStandards.html#pitch-and-frequencies).
-For getting the BPM from an external clock signal, an optional setting is available in the right-click menu called "Use **BPM Detection** (as opposed to **BPM CV**)".
+For synchronizing Clocked an external clock signal, an optional setting is available in the right-click menu called "Use **BPM Detection** (as opposed to **BPM CV**)".
 When using this option in a chain of Clocked modules, all modules must have the option checked.
-The green LED to the right of the main BPM display will light up when a BPM is properly detected and locked.
-Also keep in mind that Clocked rounds all BPM values to their nearest integers, and for this and other reasons, there is no guarantee that Clocked will stay perfectly synchronized to incoming clock pulses over long periods of time.
-Proper use of resets can help mitigate these issues.
+The green LED to the right of the main BPM display will light up when this mode is enabled and a cable is connected to the BPM input.

-Coming in 0.6.9: A new clock synchronization method that syncs itself to the incoming clock pulse, and will stay synchronized, as opposed to just calculating the BPM from the external source.
+When using BPM detection, Clocked syncs itself to the incoming clock pulse, and will stay synchronized, as opposed to just calculating the BPM from the external source.
 This means that it will not drift (or that it will drift in time with the incoming pulses if they drift), and it should stay perfectly synchronized over time; it also allows for latency compensation.
 Here are a few points to keep in mind when using BPM Detection.

-1. When using the BPM detection mode, you must have an external clock source capable of sending clocks at a minumum of 4 pulses per quarter note (PPQN), and this external clock should not have any swing.
-1. Clocked can not be manually turned on, it will autostart on the first pulse it receives.
+1. When using the BPM detection mode, Clocked can not be manually turned on, it will autostart on the first pulse it receives.
-1. The clock will automatically stop when the pulses stop, but in order to detect this, it take a small amount of time.
-To stop the clock quickly, you can simply send a pulse to the RUN CV, and if it is running, it will turn off.
+1. Clocked will automatically stop when the pulses stop, but in order to detect this, it take a small amount of time.
+To stop the clock quickly, you can simply send a pulse to the RUN CV input, and if the clock is running, it will turn off.
+1. The external clock must be capable of sending clocks at a minumum of 4 pulses per quarter note (PPQN) and should not have any swing.
 1. For low clock BPMs, synchronization may take some time if the external clock changes markedly from the last BPM it was synchronized to.
-Making gradualy tempo changes is always recommended, and increasing the PPQN setting may also help.
+Making gradual tempo changes is always recommended, and increasing the PPQN setting may also help.
+An other method is to first prime Clocked with is correct BPM to let it learn the new BPM, so that all further runs at that BPM will sync perfectly.

 ([Back to module list](#modules))